 Overhead Projectors

 Teachers everywhere relied on overhead projectors (a.k.a.
 OHPs) to display notes on transparent sheets.
-The device began to be widely used in schools in the U.S. in the late 50s and early 60s.
+The device gained widespread use in schools in the U.S. in the late 1950s and early 1960s.

 Squeaking markers, smudgy writings, and the smell of cleaning solution were all part of the classroom vibe.
 Yes, “cutting-edge” educational tech made you feel important if you got to switch out the sheets for the teacher.